 Subsequently these companies hire employees—some from Cornell research labs and others from the community and beyond—bring products to fruition, and contribute to the economic development of the region and New York State.
 This process of technology transfer gives us a deeper appreciation for the many ways in which university research supports our daily lives.

-Cornell’s Research Serves the Region and Beyond: Small Business Development brings together the research, the entrepreneurs, the companies, and the products.
-These nanotechnology, biotechnology, high-tech materials, hi-tech agriculture and food, and other businesses help provide an anchor for the nation’s wealth.
-The booklet documents 126 companies with ties to Cornell’s extensive academic resources—its people, research, and facilities:
+Cornell Research Serves the Region and Beyond: Small Business Development (SBD) brings together the research, the entrepreneurs, the companies, and the products.
+These nanotechnology, biotechnology, high-tech materials, innovative agriculture, and other small businesses help secure the region’s prosperity.

 - › they licensed Cornell inventions and discoveries;

-  Robert A. Buhrman Senior Vice Provost for Research Cornell University
+Emmanuel Giannelis Vice Provost for Research Cornell University